hitesh-04/wa-message-schedulur/README.md

 # wa-message-schedulur
-simple whatsapp message schedulor
+Simple whatsapp message schedulor

+Before running this program your whatsapp account should be link with your pc browser

-to run this python program
+To run this python program

-your pc should have:
+Your pc should have:

        1.python(latest version) installed: